 To fully test flotation, which is our most heavily weighted testing metric, we made sure to find deep fresh snow to hike in.
 We walked side by side and compared the depth of footprints, all the while discussing how the shoes felt to walk and lift up out of the deep snow.
 We pushed the weight capacity of some of the models to the point where it would seem like we weren't floating very well.
 But taking off a snowshoe and stepping into the snow only to sink 2-3 feet revealed to us that, even at the weight limit, the added surface area of a snowshoe makes a huge difference.

 To test traction, we snowshoed through various conditions and across all manner of surfaces and angles.
-We kept a lookout for steep icy slopes to climb and descend as well as packed trails and slippery fresh new powder.
+We kept a lookout for steep icy slopes to climb and descend, as well as packed trails and slippery fresh new powder.
 The models that rose to the top were able to keep us feeling confident and upright on all of it.

 This category was of particular interest to us because we tested mostly women-specific models.
 What this means is that the shoe is designed to accommodate both a smaller foot and a narrower gait.
-Often when women or smaller framed people wear men's snowshoes, they have to widen their gait and turn their toes out a bit so as not to have one foot collide with the other at every step.
+Often when women or smaller framed people wear men's snowshoes, they have to widen their gait and turn their toes out a bit so as not to have one foot collide with the other with every step.
 To comprehensively test this metric, we had many different body types spend a lot of time walking on every conceivable kind of trail, all while paying close attention to how well the shoe would allow a normal and natural stride.
 Even with the mix of heights and weights, it became apparent which models were designed the best for this and which fell short.

 Ease of Use